midomaher/UsersRoleManagement/README.md

 • Database Interaction:

-         o Use SQLite, SQL Server or any preferred relational database for saving and retrieving data.

-  o Use Entity Framework for managing users and roles
+         o SQL Server is used for saving and retrieving data. o Entity Framework is used for managing users and roles